Class Visits Are Fun At The Children’s Museum!

 Free Guided Tours For Educators

 Never been to the Children’s Museum before?
 Educators are welcome to book an appointment for a free guided tour of our galleries before booking a school visit.
-Contact our Director of Education & Exhibits at 204.924.4003 to book your guided tour today.
+Contact our Sales & Bookings Coordinator at 204.924.4005 to book your guided tour today.

 Recommended Visit Time